sebastian-zieba/sebastian-zieba.github.io/_pages/about.md

   - /about.html
 ---

-(last year) PhD student at MPIA, Heidelberg, Germany
+(last year) PhD student at the MPIA, Heidelberg, Germany and Leiden Observatory, The Netherlands

 My research revolves around the characterization of exoplanets with space telescopes like Spitzer, Hubble, JWST, and the discovery of exocomets with TESS.
 My previous work includes: